top of page

 The Toxic Side of Wellness Culture

 According to the Global Wellness Institute defines wellness as;“the active pursuit, choices and lifestyles that lead to a state of holistic health.”
-It is multifaceted including, physical, mental, emotional, spiritual, social, and environmental aspects of ones life.
-Whcih sounds great, treat all the aspects in your life.
-Health is on a continuum from optimal health to poor health and based on circumstances our position on the continuum can change.
+It's multifaceted including, physical, mental, emotional, spiritual, social, and environmental aspects of ones life.

 So, when does this become adverse or toxic?
 Long story short, commercialism.
 The global health and wellness culture is worth over 4.5 trillion dollars at this point.
-There is always a new product to solve a problem that your didn’t know you had.
+There is always a new product to solve a problem that you didn’t know you had.

 Wellness at it’s core is about how you feel on the inside but social media and pop culture have made it much more about aesthetic.
 Social media does this, by endorsing and enabling toxic habits as spreading health misinformation.